This domain name was inspired by one of my heroes, Howard Zinn, who said

 I don't quite know what I'm going to do with this site, but I'm presently (June 2010) trying desperately to learn to create websites.
 So I'm doing what I've often done with computer topics: buy a ton of books.
 But I'm also doing something I seldom do with computer books: I'm actually reading them.
 With interest I haven't seen in myself since the last Harry Potter book came out.

 I'm going to throw up a couple of pages I already have and just link to them, and maybe as I write more I'll create some actual menus and such.
-Nah, eventually this will turn into a Drupal site.
-For now, I'm going to do it the simple way.

 The first one is a page I wrote a couple years ago when I was in a seminar for political campaigns, and they were talking about the voter data available from the government.
 Since I had just learned how to deal with that as part of the Dennis Kucinich for President campaign, I had some information I thought worth sharing, and put it up in this site.